yang-yk/Quantized_Object_Detection/README.md

-### This is a demo for object detection using 8-bit quantization network without BN (Batch Normlization).
+### This is a demo for object detection using 8-bit quantization network without BN (Batch Normalization).
 The size of input image is 128*128.
 Please download the data from 'https://cloud.tsinghua.edu.cn/d/fa8c734b3ab043d49df5/'.

 #### For network training: ```python3 main_ann.py```